adarshaherle/jobexecutor/design.md

 -   **Security Trade-off:** mTLS ensures strong security but lacks granular access controls (like RBAC or API tokens), treating all authenticated clients equally.

 -   **Limited Features:** Missing capabilities such as automatic retries, dependency management, and multi-node distribution restrict the system to simple, controlled environments.

-Overall, the design emphasizes simplicity and rapid development, making it suitable for development, demos, or prototyping, while requiring additional enhancements for production use.